 This featured browser is built with gaming in mind, including CPU or RAM limiters for improved navigation and speed.
 What’s more, Twitch is integrated right in the sidebar to watch your streams with literally 1 click.

 Opera GXWatch & enjoy the most entertaining streams on Twitch without draining PC resources!

 Yes, it can be.
 Whether you’re watching or streaming on Twitch, it’s usually due to certain settings.
-If your settings are particularly high, like 1080p at 60 FPS, then yes, you will see high CPU usage.
+So, does streaming at 1080p use more CPU?
+Definitely.
+If your settings are particularly high, like 1080p at 60 FPS, then yes, you will see high CPU usage on Twitch.

 The second thing that you can do is update your browser to the latest version.
 You can do this by going to a browser’s respective installation website and downloading the new version.